KennerCarter/Basic-Klipper-helps/Printer.cfg/How to reverse a stepper motor.md

   a) Go to your printer.cfg file and open it
   b) Go to the axis that is moving in the wrong direction (CoreXY is different)
-  c) Under that header and where it says dir_pin put an ! in front of the pin location
+  c) Under that header and where it says dir_pin, put an ! in front of the pin location
   d) Example:
     i) My X axis is moving in the wrong direction [stepper_x]